Charismatron/docs/docs/reference/pipeline-yaml-reference.md

           - uname -a
 ```

-Both `p1.yml` and `p2.yml` are perfectly correct pipeline YAML files that could
+Both `p1.yml` and `p2.yml` are correct pipeline YAML files that could
-have been used as `semaphore.yml` files.
+be used as `semaphore.yml` files.

 ## Complete Configuration examples